githubtraining/write-docker-actions/responses/09_new-action.md

 ## Breaking our workflow

 Before we continue we are going to need to do a few things.
 First and foremost our workflow is currently setup to run each time there is a `push` event to this repository.
+As you can imagine, this generates a lot of noise when learning.

 Let's comment out our current workflow to prevent things from running but preserve the things you've worked on up to this point.

 ### :keyboard: Activity: Setting up the next action

-1. [Edit]({{workflowFile}}) your workflow file by commenting out every single line.
+1. [Edit]({{workflowFile}}) your workflow file by commenting out every single line with the `#` character.
 2. Commit the changes to a new branch and name it `action-two`.
 3. Create a pull request named **External APIs**
 4. Supply the pull request with body content.
 Remember, this area can be used a notes later.